 Staging can be based on a physical exam, biopsy, imaging tests and surgery.
 If a person is unsure of the exact meaning of their stage, they should talk with their oncologists.

 The best way to prevent cancer is through routine screening mammograms.
-The Breast Center, part of the MemorialCare Todd Cancer Institute at Long Beach Memorial, performs more than 30,000 breast imaging tests each year.
+The Breast Center, part of the MemorialCare Todd Cancer Institute at Long Beach Medical Center, performs more than 30,000 breast imaging tests each year.
 Call 800-MEMORIAL to schedule a mammogram today.